okdistribute/pollbot.js/README.md

 If there is a poll in progress:
 ```
-user2> pollbot help
+user2> poll help
-pollbot> current poll: "when are you free for camping?"
+poll> current poll: "when are you free for camping?"

 Options:
 0: june 1-3